 40% of high school students in Puerto Rico are out of school.
 NUESTRA ESCUELA successfully serves this population since the year 2000 with over 1500 graduates.
 Our primary function is to support socio-economically disadvantaged youth who for various reasons drop out of school.
 To continue providing these students an alternative model of education that grants them a high school diploma in a healthy and proper environment, we must rebuild our school premises in Caguas, Puerto Rico.

-Boys & Girls Clubs of Puerto Rico (BGCPR) provides safe places for kids and youth living in poverty and marginalized communities.
-With 13 Club sites across the island, BGCPR impacts more than 15,000 participants and offers, before and after Hurricanes Maria and Irma, after-school programs to children and youth ages 6 to 18 with essential support including educational enrichment, snacks and food for a positive youth development.
-Unfortunately, 9 out of 10 BGCPR participants live in poverty.
+Boys & Girls Clubs of Puerto Rico (BGCPR) provides a safe place for children and youth living in poverty to develop to their full potential.
+With 12 Clubs across the island, BGCPR impacts more than 15,000 participants a year and offers after-school programs to children and youth ages 6 to 18.
+Services include educational enrichment, snacks and food for a positive youth development.

 The Nonprofit Consortium actively convenes 40+ organizations in health & human services, environment & climate change, and education to collaborate in 1) programs; 2) fundraising efforts, and 3) organizational capacity building.
 This project will be critical in the aftermath of Hurricanes Irma and Maria, as it will convene both front-line service providers and secondary impact service organizations.
 This level of strategic coordination is vital to the re-building of the island after the storm.